26 years of IRO

 In 1991, the UN founded INSARAG (International Search and Rescue Advisory Group) and initiated a classification process for USAR teams in order to ensure their qualifications.
 Today, the goal is to only deploy those USAR teams that have the INSARAG External Classification (IEC).

 IRO search and rescue dogs, which have to demonstrate their mission readiness in a strict selection process, are seen as reliable partners of USAR teams.
 IRO has become an indispensable partner for the UN and and is valued as a competent expert body for search and rescue dogs. .
 Thanks to this position, it can make a significant contribution to the international search and rescue dog discipline, which would not be possible for individual, local search and rescue dog associations.

 Civil protection and assistance will become increasingly important over the next few years.
 On the one hand, the trend towards a growing number of incidents is uninterrupted and, on the other hand, an increasing number of people need assistance in cases of disasters due to increasing population, growing agglomerations and climate change.
 Protection and assistance is becoming increasingly professionalised, especially by international organisations such as the UN and the EU.
-For those in need, IRO teams will always be available with highly trained rescue dogs.
+For those in need, IRO teams will always be available with highly trained search and rescue dogs.